Juniper Berry

 FAQs

-• Are juniper berries the same thing that flavors gin?
 Yes.
-The defining botanical flavoring in gin is juniper berry, specifically from Juniperus communis.
-The word "gin" derives from the French and Dutch words for juniper.
+The defining botanical flavoring in gin is juniper berry, specifically from Juniperus communis, and the word "gin" descends from the French and Dutch words for juniper.
+The berries used to flavor gin and those used as a culinary spice are the same plant material, though gin represents one particular, distilled form of that flavoring.

 References